solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_02_json_03.png)

-4. Additionally, you can get more granular about the type of JSON.
+4. Additionally, new functions allow for queries to be more granular about the type of JSON.

     ```sql
     SELECT